roddehugo/roomcontroller/gui/readme.md

 Please refer to the readme inside each dependency for further instructions.

+## Projects

+All projects, i.e. programs with a `main` entry point, lives in the `project` directory.

-## Application
+### Application

-The main application starts in `main.cc`.
+The main application lives in `project/app`.
 And the project is built using the `Makefile` at the same level in working tree.

+In short, from this directory, one could run the main app with:

+    make -C project/app run

 ## Requirements